Michael Tabor

+Tabor has extensive business interests outside of horse racing, spanning hotels, property and entertainment.
 Tabor regularly appears on the Sunday Times Rich List of the richest people in Britain.
-In 2012 his fortune was estimated to be £550 million;

-two years previously the business magazine Management Today had suggested it was $2 billion.
 According to the Sunday Times Rich List in 2019 his net worth was estimated at £629 million.

 Early life

 Michael Tabor was brought up in Forest Gate in east London, the son of a glassmaker.
-Tabor's grandparents were Russian-Jewish immigrants, originally called Taborosky, who had moved to London from Vilna, Russia.
+Tabor's grandparents were Russian-Jewish immigrants, originally called Taborosky, who had moved to London from Vilna, then under the control of the Russian Empire, now the capital of Lithuania.
 He was educated at East Ham Grammar School, leaving when he was 15 to get a job in the local Co-op.
 He was nearly a hairdresser, enrolling at the Morris School of Hairdressing in Piccadilly, but instead turned to bookmaking.
 Tabor's father had for a time been in partnership with a bookmaker at Romford Greyhound Stadium and Tabor himself became interested in gambling in his teens, spending Monday and Friday afternoons at Hendon's greyhound stadium in north London and regularly attending the track at White City.